eduardodsr/HAPPY/README.md

 You can find detailed instructions on using Create React App and many tips in [its documentation](https://facebook.github.io/create-react-app/).

-## How to Update to New Versions?

-Please refer to the [User Guide](https://facebook.github.io/create-react-app/docs/updating-to-new-releases) for this and other information.

-## Philosophy

-- **One Dependency:** There is only one build dependency.
-It uses webpack, Babel, ESLint, and other amazing projects, but provides a cohesive curated experience on top of them.

-- **No Configuration Required:** You don't need to configure anything.
-A reasonably good configuration of both development and production builds is handled for you so you can focus on writing code.

-- **No Lock-In:** You can “eject” to a custom setup at any time.
-Run a single command, and all the configuration and build dependencies will be moved directly into your project, so you can pick up right where you left off.

 ## License

 Create React App is open source software [licensed as MIT](https://github.com/facebook/create-react-app/blob/master/LICENSE).